milanpreetkaur502/Gateway-python/README.md

 # Gateway-python
+ARV

-All python test script on Linux OS imx6ull
+All test script on Linux OS imx6ull